Retail format: Anchor store

-An anchor store (also known as draw tenant or anchor tenant) is a larger store with a good reputation used by shopping mall management to attract a certain volume of shoppers to a precinct.
+An anchor store (also known as a draw tenant or anchor tenant) is a larger store with a good reputation used by shopping mall management to attract a certain volume of shoppers to a precinct.

 Automated store

-Automated retail stores – self-service, robotic kiosks located in airports, malls and grocery stores.
+Automated retail stores – self-service, robotic kiosks located in airports, malls, and grocery stores.
 The stores accept credit cards and are usually open 24/7.
 Examples include ZoomShops and Redbox.

 Bazaar

 The term bazaar can have multiple meanings.
-It may refer to Middle-Eastern market places while a penny bazaar is a retail outlet that specialises in inexpensive or discounted merchandise.
-In the United States a bazaar can mean a "rummage sale" which describes a charity fundraising event held by a church or other community organization and in which either donated used goods are made available for sale.
+It may refer to Middle-Eastern marketplaces, while a penny bazaar is a retail outlet that specialises in inexpensive or discounted merchandise.
+In the United States, a bazaar can mean a "rummage sale" which describes a charity fundraising event held by a church or other community organization, and in which donated used goods are made available for sale.

 Big-box store

 Big-box stores – encompass larger department, discount, general merchandise, and warehouse stores.